orion-research/coach/Tutorial_decision_process.md

 Now, start your web browser and point it to the address `http://127.0.0.1:5007/process_menu`, and you should see "Automatically generated process menu for PughService" on your screen.

-There is also a feature which allows you to test all endpoints through an interactive interface.
-It is available at `http://127.0.0.1:5007/test_ui`.
-As we add more endpoints, you may return to this page to check that they have been properly added.

 # Running the decision method as part of COACH locally